-A person or entity that meets the definition of a significant third party must register with the AEC before the end of 90 days after becoming required to be registered.
+A person or entity that meets the requirements for registration as a significant third party must register with the AEC before the end of 90 days after becoming required to be registered.

 An Application for Registration as a Significant Third Party form is available on the AEC website.